 As part of IES Abroad’s direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
 IES Abroad’s housing options reflect the local student culture and meet our safety and security standards.

-Ilam University Apartments – Located across from the University of Canterbury campus, Ilam Apartments is home to more international students than Kiwis.
+Ilam Apartments – Located across from the University of Canterbury campus, the Ilam Apartments are home to more international students than Kiwis.
 You have your own bedroom in a four- to six-person suite.
-The apartments are fully furnished with kitchens, phones, and Internet connections (for an additional cost), and ample study space.
+The apartments are fully furnished with kitchens, communal living areas, and free Internet connections.
 Limited meal plans can be purchased onsite after arrival, but are not included in the program fee.

 Part of making you feel at home in Christchurch is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, teaches you about emergency services on campus, finding housing that is well-located and comfortable, or guiding you on the field trip that takes you places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Whether it is an orientation program that makes you feel prepared and teaches you about services on campus, finding housing that is well-located and comfortable, or guiding you on the field trip that takes you places off the beaten path—we’re all about our student services.

 The three- to four-day IES Abroad orientation gives you the opportunity to get to know your fellow students and IES Abroad staff, explores academic differences between the United States and New Zealand, and includes a field trip to Springfield at the foothills of the Southern Alps.
 Past highlights of the orientation have included a scavenger hunt around Christchurch, boulder climbing in an area of unique limestone outcrops, a hands-on New Zealand farming experience, and jet boating on a typical Canterbury braided river.

 The one-day University of Canterbury international student welcome provides insights into New Zealand student culture and helps with the integration process.
 The program includes an official university academic orientation where you are further introduced to the facilities and offerings at the University, with a special break-out session just for study abroad students.